 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Global Payments, Caribou, Inspirato, and Kornit and Encourages Investors to Contact the Firm

-NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Global Payments, Inc. GPN, Caribou Biosciences, Inc. CRBU, Inspirato Incorporated ISPO, and Kornit Digital Ltd. KRNT.
+/EIN News/ -- NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Global Payments, Inc. (NYSE: GPN), Caribou Biosciences, Inc. (NASDAQ: CRBU), Inspirato Incorporated (NASDAQ: ISPO), and Kornit Digital Ltd. (NASDAQ: KRNT).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: October 31, 2019 - October 18, 2022